Piyush-I/COVID-N.A.I.T.R.A/README.md

 The notebook file comprises of REST API to provide various services such as :
 1. Finding distance to th nearest Containment zone
 2. Map with marked containment zone.
-3. Complaint registration by uploading pictures.
+3. Complaint registration by uploading pictures with image analysis and complaint logging.